 For interstate bus and truck drivers only

-The Road Traffic (Heavy Vehicle Driver Fatigue) Regulations 2008 set new work and rest limits for heavy vehicle drivers and require better management of driver fatigue.
-If you drive a heavy vehicle with a gross vehicle mass over 12 tonnes or a bus with more than 12 adult seats including the driver's, and drive to or though South Australia these laws apply to you.
+The Heavy Vehicle (Fatigue Management) National Regulation sets work and rest limits for heavy vehicle drivers and requires better management of driver fatigue.
+If you drive a fatigue regulated heavy vehicle or heavy vehicle combination with a gross vehicle mass over 12 tonnes or a bus with more than 12 adult seats including the driver's, and drive to or though South Australia or any Australian jurisdiction (excluding WA and NT) these laws apply to you.
 The drivers' work/rest details must be recorded in the National Driver Work Diary.

 You must fill in a Work Diary unless your journey is within a radius of 100 kilometres from the place of business from which your vehicle normally operates.